🇺🇸

 Tests and Pricing

-All RIOT versions are normed on US-born, native English speakers aged 18 and older.
+All versions of the RIOT IQ test are normed on US-born, native English speakers aged 18 and older.

 3 subtests